Benjamin Sisko: Character history

 Born in 2332 in New Orleans, Louisiana, Benjamin is the son of Joseph Sisko and a human woman named Sarah, who was possessed by a Bajoran Prophet, in order to conceive Benjamin.
 Sarah disappeared a short time later, when the prophet left her body, and died in an accident several years later.
 Joseph eventually met and married another woman, who raised Benjamin as her son.
 Benjamin remained unaware of these events until well into his adulthood.
 Sisko loves baseball, a sport that has largely disappeared by the 24th century but is kept alive by a small group of aficionados.

 Sisko entered Starfleet Academy in 2350.
 During his sophomore year, he was in a field-study assignment on Starbase 137.
 He met a woman named Jennifer in Babylon, New York, on Gilgo Beach, shortly after graduating from the Academy.
 The two eventually wed and had a son named Jake.
-As a Starfleet officer coming up through the ranks, Sisko was mentored by Curzon Dax, a joined Trill serving as ambassador to the Klingon Empire.
+As a Starfleet officer coming up through the ranks, Sisko was mentored by Curzon Dax.
+Sisko served in the Battle of Wolf 359, in which Jennifer is killed.

 In 2369, Sisko is assigned to the Bajoran sector to command Deep Space Nine and help Bajor's recovery from the recently concluded Cardassian occupation, shepherding them toward possible membership in the Federation.
 Upon Sisko's first visit to Bajor, the Kai (Bajor's spiritual leader), Opaka Sulan, labels him "the Emissary of the Prophets" and gives him one of the Bajoran Orbs.
 By studying the orb and nearby stellar phenomenon, Jadzia Dax finds a stable wormhole; the other end of which connects to the Gamma Quadrant.
 Sisko and Dax encounter the mysterious entities living within it, named "Prophets" by the Bajorans.
 Although most Bajorans immediately accept Sisko as their highest spiritual leader, this causes conflicts with his standard role as a captain, his personal discomfort with it, and the Bajorans that resent that the emissary is not a Bajoran.

 The Gamma Quadrant is home to the Dominion, an aggressive and expansionist empire, which led to the Dominion War.
 Klingons, Romulans, and even the Cardassians eventually joined forces with the Federation against it.
-Sisko fulfills the Prophets' destiny for him in the series finale, "What You Leave Behind", by confronting the Kosst Amojan-possessed Gul Dukat.
+Sisko fulfills the Prophets' destiny for him in the series finale, "What You Leave Behind", by confronting the Kosst Amojan–possessed Gul Dukat.
 Sisko throws himself and Dukat into the fiery abyss of the Bajoran Fire Caves, and Sisko is pulled into the Prophets' plane of existence to live with and learn from them.
 Sisko imparts a farewell to his new—and pregnant—wife, Kasidy Yates, informing her that although he does not know when, he will eventually return to her.